Safety

 Parents: how you can support your kids

-2) Setting up safety: Install parental controls on your broadband and any internet-enabled devices.
+2) Set up safely: Install parental controls on your broadband and any internet-enabled devices.
 Most apps have their own parental controls and privacy settings so you can customise what your child can see and do online.

-3) Stay involved: Encourage your child to use their tech devices in a communal area so you can keep an eye on how they’re using the internet.
+3) Stay involved: Familiarise yourself with the latest apps, games, and platforms your child uses.
+The more you understand, the better you can guide them.
+Encourage your child to use their tech devices in a communal area so you can keep an eye on how they’re using the internet.
 Ask them to show you or play together to learn about the platforms and teach them good habits.

 To read more helpful articles like this visit the Talking Points section of our website or sign up for First News at home and at school!